ToolsGambling

 This table assumes a 3% casino margin.
 If the margin is 5%+, fewer EP situations make sense.
 Always check with the calculator above.

 If you're looking to practice your decisions, our basic strategy trainer covers all the standard plays, while this guide adds the early payout layer on top.
+Before diving into early payout specifics, make sure you've nailed the fundamentals — our 20 blackjack tips that lower the house edge covers everything from table selection to bet sizing.

 How Early Payout Fits Your Blackjack Strategy